Brainvibe/1UpLoot/README.md

   * Allows user to navigate easily through the different sections of the page.

 * About
-  * A simple introduction to the app, so the user can have a brief idea on what it does without overloading with lof of information.
-They have a sign up button below if they decide to discover more about it.
+  * A simple introduction to the app, so the user can have a brief idea on what it does without overloading with lots of information.
+They have a sign-up button below if they decide to discover more about it.

 * Features section
   * Gives a brief description on the app's features.
-The user can have an overview idea on what they can do with the app, in a simple way with easy to read icons for each feature with a little describtion below.
+The user can have an overview on what they can do with the app, in a simple way with easy to read icons for each feature and a relevant description below.

 * Footer
   * Provides links to the relevant social websites.

 * Login
-  * Simple form where the user can use their created credentials in the "Register Account" page to login and able to use the app.
+  * Simple form where the user can use their created credentials from the "Register Account" page to login and start to use the app's features to create their library.

 * Register Account
-  * If the user decides to use the app, they're able to create an account and access all app features.
+  * If the user decides to use the app, they're able to create an account and access all of the app's features.
 All passwords are encrypted in the database, to enhance security.

 * User Session
   * When the user is logged in, they're able to create their collection, Add/Edit/Delete/Modify their games, in a more private and personalized way.

 ### Features left to implement

-As I develop my skills I would like to implement more features in this app like:
+As I develop my skills, I would like to implement more features in this app like:

 * Detailed search system
   * Would be useful for users with bigger collections to be able to have access to a more detailed search.